-Dino De Laurentiis wanted a big budget contemporary movie, so we got Kong striding through the streets of 1976 New York City.
-This was a mistake.
-In updating it much of the magic was lost.
-Can anyone buy that a modern police force would have had any trouble taking out a giant ape?
+In the case of the 1976 remake Dino De Laurentiis wanted a big budget contemporary movie – so we got Kong striding through the streets of 1976 New York City – and this was key factor in the film’s failure.
+In updating this adventure tale much of the magic was lost – greedy oil barons replacing movie moguls – and can anyone buy that a modern police force would have had any trouble taking out a giant ape?
 In 1976 you probably had local street gangs with enough artillery on hand to take out a gorilla no matter how large.
-Yet at one point in the film, when Kong wades across the Hudson, the military somehow loses track of him.
+Yet at one point in the film – when Kong wades across the Hudson – the military somehow lose track of him.

 What all three films certainly don’t get a pass on is their portrayal of the island natives, which are all just varying degrees of unpleasantness.

-A couple of the dinosaurs are portrayed in a manner that may confuse today’s more educated audiences.
+Paleontologist Note: A couple of the dinosaurs are portrayed in a manner that may confuse today’s more educated audiences.
 Both the Stegosaurus and Brontosaurus (more correctly labeled today as an apatosaurus) display behavior one wouldn’t expect from an herbivore.

-I’ve already touched on the problems the 1976 remake had when placing the story in a modern setting, Kong is not an invulnerable monster, and I just don’t see him making it four blocks before the local precinct could fill him full of enough lead to bring him down.
-In 1933 you could believe that Kong would give them a run for their money, and even more so in Jackson’s movie as he’s shown to be pretty damned fast.
+I’ve already touched on the problems the 1976 remake had when placing the story in a modern setting – Kong not being invulnerable monster like Godzilla – and I just don’t see him making it four blocks before the local precinct could fill him full of enough lead to bring him down.
+While in 1933 you could believe that Kong would give them a run for their money – scampering across the cities rooftops – and even more so in Jackson’s version, as he’s shown to be pretty damned fast.